-&lt;sup>2 The natural gas pipe network includes a SoCalGas pipeline that distributes gas along the Pacific coast, with product flowing from Orange County into San Diego County.
+2 The natural gas pipe network includes a SoCalGas pipeline that distributes gas along the Pacific coast, with product flowing from Orange County into San Diego County.
 This pipeline operates as part of the coastal distribution system, provides natural gas to the local area, and does not transport gas within the larger San Diego region.
 Less than one percent of the SDG&E system capacity enters the county through this pipeline.

-(MMcfd) into the southern end of the Gas System at Otay Mesa on the border with Mexico to flow north, if reliable supply is available.
-Customers may deliver gas to the Otay Mesa receipt point on the Mexican border where the gas can flow north to the major demand center in San Diego and into Lines 1600 and 3010 to supply other parts of San Diego County and potentially parts of the SoCalGas system north of Rainbow Station.
+(MMcfd) into the southern end of the Gas System at Otay Mesa on the border with Mexico to flow north, if reliable supply is available.3 Customers may deliver gas to the Otay Mesa receipt point on the Mexican border where the gas can flow north to the major demand center in San Diego and into Lines 1600 and 3010 to supply other parts of San Diego County and potentially parts of the SoCalGas system north of Rainbow Station.
 This receipt point is linked by pipelines in Mexico to southwestern gas supplies via El Paso at Ehrenberg, Arizona and the Costa Azul Liquefied Natural Gas (LNG) terminal in Baja California, Mexico.
 As explained in Ms. Marelli's testimony, however, since the receipt point was established in 2008, San Diego customers have not chosen to utilize the Otay Mesa receipt point except in the very limited context of an order to curtail.

 In addition to Lines 3010 and 1600, the third major component of the SDG&E system bringing gas from the north is the Moreno Compressor Station.
 Moreno Compressor Station is located in the SoCalGas service territory approximately 35 miles north of the San Diego County line in Moreno Valley in Riverside County.
 The station has over 16,000 units of installed horsepower (HP) that boosts pressure, when necessary, in order to move higher gas volumes to meet San Diego gas demand that could not be met through free flowing gas supplies.
 Essentially, all gas supplies that come into San Diego County from the north pass through this compressor station.
-This is a critical facility in meeting gas supply requirements for SDG&E. A much smaller compressor station is located at Rainbow Station to boost pressure into Line 1600, as necessary.
+This is a critical facility in meeting gas supply requirements for SDG&E.